mattghub1/kagglejanestreet/solution.md

 # Solution description

 ## 1. Cross-validation

 I used a time-series CV with two folds.
 The validation size was set to 200 dates, as in the public dataset.
 It correlated well with the public LB scores.
 Additionally, the model from the first fold was tested on the last 200 dates with a 200-day gap to simulate the private dataset scenario.

-## 2. Feature engeneering and data preparation
+## 2. Feature engineering and data preparation

 ## 2.1 Sample